SebastianHoerning/RMWSPy/cml_example/readme.md

 In order to run this example please execute the mwl_sim.py script.
 A more detailed explanation, in form of a journal paper will be available soon.

-If using the option 'fancy_paper_plot=True' you need to install some non-standard Python modules:
+If using the option 'fancy_paper_plot=True' you'll need to install some non-standard Python modules:
 - xarray
 - netCDF4
 - cartopy